Dieg0Code/syndicate-go/README.md

 Stay tuned for further updates!
 </details>

+## Dependencies and Their Licenses

+This project uses the following third-party libraries:

+- [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) - Licensed under **Apache License 2.0**
+- [cohesion-org/deepseek-go](https://github.com/cohesion-org/deepseek-go) - Licensed under **MIT License**

+Please refer to their respective repositories for the full license texts.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests on [GitHub](https://github.com/Dieg0Code/gokamy-ai).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **Apache License 2.0**.
+See [LICENSE](https://opensource.org/licenses/Apache-2.0) for more details.